Green Wonder #12537

 $29.00 – $499.00

-This old pickup truck had weathered wonderfully into a pale green patina with rust showing through.
-It’s perfectly faded out funk.
-The summer vines wrapping the bumper had ripened to the same shade of green in the August heat and started to climb the grille.
-It’s really hard to read the nameplate on the front, but this was made by White sometime in the 1940s.
+This old pickup truck is weathered wonderfully into a pale green patina with plenty of rust showing through.
+It’s been perfectly faded out by time and decades in the sun.
+The summer vines wrapping the bumper also ripened to the same shade of green in the August heat.
+They’ve begun to climb the grille.
+It’s really hard to read the nameplate on the front, but this is a White truck made sometime in the 1940s.

 The junkyard is rather special being full of old farm equipment, including farm trucks like this one.
-There were even old horse-drawn wooden threshers with wooden spoked wheels!
+There were a few old steam tractors around and even old horse-drawn wooden threshers with wooden spoked wheels!
 Sitting in the middle of a rural area, there’s no doubt all of it was from nearby farms that surround the place for miles.

-I worked the camera position from one side to the other looking for the best angle, but this head-on view worked best to show the character and the twisted around overgrown weeds.
+I worked the camera position from one side to the other looking for the best angle.
+This head-on view worked best to show the character and the twisted around overgrown weeds.
+Head-0n views rarely work, but this one does.
 The background is dark because it was parked halfway into a funky old shed that had roughly the same amount of wear and total neglect.

-I enjoy this weathered green against the deep black with a little rust starting to show through.
+I enjoy this weathered green paint against the deep black with a little rust starting to show through.
+It’s a fantastic junkyard patina.
 There’s a bit of steering wheel showing in the blue-black windshield.
-Overall, it was striking sitting there in the August heat and sunlight.
+Overall, this old farm truck sitting there in the August heat and sunlight was rather striking.
 Like everything in this old junkyard, there is simply no telling how long ago someone turned the key off for the last time.
-With this weathered green roadrunner, you’d certainly hear some stories if it could talk.
+You’d certainly hear some stories out of this weathered green roadrunner if it could talk.
 Some of them might be like a Steven King novel!

-Another insight about this old truck…if green is the color of rebirth and renewal as it is with the Spring season, then this truck will never die.
+Here’s another small insight about this weathered White pickup truck.
+If green is the color of rebirth and renewal as it is with the Spring season, then this truck will never die.
 It’s probably as close to immortal as a vehicle is ever going to get!

-If you like old trucks of the 1940s vintage that are fading away with grace and character, there’s another from this same junkyard called Bonnie And Clyde #9735.
+If you like old vehicles of 1940s vintage that are fading away with grace and character like this farm truck, there’s another from this same junkyard called Bonnie And Clyde #9735.
 The title came about from all the bullet holes you’ll see there.

-Location: Blair County, Pennsylvania.
-Image and text © Andrew Dierks
+Location: rural Blair County, Pennsylvania.
+Picture and text © Andrew Dierks

 Up Next: Moonshine Alley #13970